 Browsers generally surround the text inside the <q> tag with quotation marks, the appearance of which depends on an HTML document encoding and the browser.
 You can change the appearance of quotation marks with the help of CSS styles.

-The content is written between the opening (<q>) and the closing (</q>) tags.
+The <q> tag comes in pairs.
+The content is written between the opening (<q>) and closing (</q>) tags.

 <html> <head> <title>Title of the document</title> </head> <body> <p>Bernard Show says: <q cite="https://www.wikiquote.org/">He who can, does; he who cannot, teaches.</q> </p> </body> </html>